peerdevicenet/Router/README.md

                       * use Wifi network thru external wireless router
                       * use WifiDirect network setup among a group of WifiDirect enabled devices
                       * use intenting api to perform network detection, peer discovery and device connection.
-                      * directly embed a router service by including router as a library project.
+                      * directly embed a router instance by including Router project as a library project or importing peerdevicenet-router.aar.

        * Connector_wifi_aidl:
                       * use Wifi network thru external wireless router
                       * use WifiDirect network setup among a group of WifiDirect enabled devices
                       * use AIDL api to perform network detection, peer discovery and device connection.
-                      * remotely invoke external router's APIs embedded inside other app such as Connector_wifi_intent (so need to install Connector_wifi_intent before using this connector).
+                      * use router's APIs to access a Router instance embedded inside other app such as Connector_wifi_intent (so need to install Connector_wifi_intent before using this connector).

       * Connector_wifidirect_hotspot:
                       * use WifiP2pManager to create a p2p group as a hotspot
                       * connect legacy wifi or wifi direct enabled devices thru this hotspot
                       * use aidl api to perform network detection, peer discovery and device connection.
                       * directly embed a router service by including router as a library project.
-                      * remotely invoke external router's APIs embedded inside other app such as Connector_wifi_intent (so need to install Connector_wifi_intent before using this connector).
+                      * use router's APIs to access a Router instance embedded inside other app such as Connector_wifi_intent (so need to install Connector_wifi_intent before using this connector).

 Sample Connected Apps: